Oxy-Acetylene Welding Pressure Settings Chart (PSI Guide)

 Choosing the Right Tip Size for Oxy Acetylene Welding

-For 1/8” steel, use size 2 tip.
-How it works: Larger tips have bigger orifices for more gas flow.
+For 1/8” steel, a size 2 tip is a common starting point.
+Larger tips have bigger orifices, which means more gas flow and more heat.

-Anecdote: I used a too-large tip on thin tubing and warped it bad.
-Fix: Swap to smaller and use back-and-forth motion.
+I once used an oversized tip on thin tubing and warped it badly.
+Swapping to a smaller tip and keeping the heat moving fixed the problem.

-Prep tip: Clean tips with wire cleaners weekly to avoid clogged holes.
+Prep tip: Clean tips with wire cleaners weekly to prevent clogged holes and a wandering flame.

 Flame Types and Their Pressure Adjustments